tomjoht/learnapidoc/_docs/api_doc_survey/survey_preferred_authoring_tools.md

 ![authoringtools](images/authoringtools.png)

 Once more, in hindsight, I realize how poorly worded my survey question was.
-I didn't define what I meant by “programming guides.”
-By “programming guides” I meant those tutorials outside of any auto-generated content.
+I didn't define what I meant by “programming guides."
+By “programming guides" I meant those tutorials outside of any auto-generated content.
 Presumably if you're generating API reference documentation from a platform-based API like Java, you would use Javadoc, for C++ you would Doxygen, and maybe for REST, you might use Swagger.

 Fortunately, I think most people guessed my original meaning and answered correctly, because only two responses listed auto-generated docs.
-But one person's response, “Not sure I understand the question. javadoc, doxygen, framemaker, webworks, straight HTML”, suggests that others may have misinterpreted this as well.
+But one person's response, “Not sure I understand the question. javadoc, doxygen, framemaker, webworks, straight HTML", suggests that others may have misinterpreted this as well.

 Another unfortunate nuance with the question is that I don't distinguish between tools used in the past versus tools used today.
 Someone may have used Framemaker in the 90s for their API doc but has since moved on to Confluence.
 However, both tools are reflected as tools API doc writers use.

 Most striking with the results is the Other category.
-Rather than listing all of the responses with one or two answers, I lumped them into a category that I called “Other.” _Other_ responses included the following:
+Rather than listing all of the responses with one or two answers, I lumped them into a category that I called “Other." _Other_ responses included the following:

 *   Markdown into Doxygen: 2
 *   Home-built CMS: 1